 Match request deadline: All matching gift requests must be received by Altria’s program administrator within 90 days from the date of the gift.

-Fannie Mae matches employee donations up to $5,000 annually and offers grants when employees volunteer.
-Unfortunately some organizations miss out on this funding since they aren’t ensuring donors submit matching gift requests in a timely manner.
+Fannie Mae matches employee donations up to $2,500 and offers grants up to $500 when employees volunteer.
+Unfortunately, some organizations miss out on this funding since they aren’t ensuring donors submit matching gift requests in a timely manner.

 Match request deadline: Fannie Mae donors and volunteers must submit a matching gift request within 30 days of the date of the donation, or by December 31st of each year, whichever is sooner.